One of the main issues patients struggle with is muscular tightness. They get a feeling of pain or tightness and an inability to relax the muscle.

 Another way to help desensitise these tight muscles is to apply pressure.
 This could be with the use of a foam roller/lacrosse ball or other manual therapy techniques like deep tissue massage, myofascial release, trigger point release, dry needling.

 Like in the previous blog, an overactive or dominant sympathetic nervous system can cause muscle tightness.
 Finding ways of breaking poor postures or shallow breathing using a range of methods like kapalbhati, wim-hof, meditation, yoga etc. Using these methods are just part of the process to lowering overall tightness.

 Usually, just following one of these methods individually is not going to be as effective as combining them together.
 Try to deal with the tightness from all angles.

-If guidance is required or manual therapy techniques feel free to organise an appointment online or call 09 5290990.
+If guidance is required or manual therapy techniques feel free to call 09 5290990.